 I think of myself as an artist and craftsman working in a number of mediums, but I have a 40 year obsession with the recreation of flintlock longrifles and accouterments.
 My particular interest, being a Virginian, is in longrifles from Virginia and East Tennessee along with their associated shot pouches, and powder horns.

-While I have referred to myself as a gunmaker, gun stocker, or gunsmith; I have interests in all sorts of arts and crafts including sewing, leather work, fraktur (18th and 19th century German American calligraphy & folk art), period cabinet making and joinery, wood turning, sewing, and photography.
+While I have referred to myself as a gunmaker; I have interests in all sorts of arts and crafts including leather and horn work, fraktur (18th and 19th century German American calligraphy & folk art), period cabinet making and joinery, wood turning, sewing, and photography.
 While I intend to keep building flintlock sporting arms for myself, for many reasons, I have decided to stop taking orders for guns for others.
-I will concentrate on the recreation of historically correct shot pouches, powder horns and fraktur.
-Going forward I will be concentrating on my role as a harness maker and horner doing all sorts of period leather and horn objects as well as fraktur documents and fraktur decorated objects.
+I will concentrate on the recreation of historically correct shot pouches, powder horns and fraktur as a business.
+Going forward my primary role will be as a harness maker and horner doing all sorts of period leather and horn objects as well as fraktur documents and fraktur decorated objects.